BAD DAD PART II: ENTOMBED

 I can hear monster sounds: grunts, groans, and creepy music that promise all sorts of doom.
 One split-screen over, my son is halfway through turning his own sod-tomb into a hobbit mansion.

-A mottled-green monster plops into my unfinished hole, sizzling like a lit M-80.
+A mottled-green monster plops into my unfinished hole, sizzling like a stick of dynamite, nearing explosive disassembly.

 KABOOM!

-After a few seconds my avatar reincarnates again, alone and unequipped in a field full of monsters, including the green explody kind.
+After a few seconds my avatar reincarnates, alone and unequipped in a field full of monsters, including the green explody kind.

 I dig.
 Miraculously I manage to seal myself in the sod tomb, hands shaking on the controller.
 A happy little accident, as Bob Ross would say.